 - examine, through a new lens, the real wounds and societal messages we’ve received about our own and others’ race, ethnicity and social class and begin to find ways to heal and move past the impact of those experiences and messages;

 - learn and deepen our practice of concrete communication skills that can support authentic connections across race, ethnicity and class barriers;

 - understand how to deepen our connections with others, regardless of their background, through authentic, honest and compassionate communication;

 - identify effective strategies to support engagement with those currently working within the systems of power in North America;

 - share with each other the practices and strategies that support the building and strengthening of organizations and communities focused on creating transformative social change

-At the NVC and Diversity retreat, we aim to create a retreat environment that nurtures, supports and inspires a community process of exploring, examining and practicing various tools, based on the principles of Nonviolent Communication, that we believe contribute to greater cultural competency, awareness and empowerment.
+At the Embodied Leadership retreat, we aim to create a retreat environment that nurtures, supports and inspires a community process of exploring, examining and practicing various tools, based on the principles of Nonviolent Communication, that we believe contribute to greater cultural competency, awareness and empowerment.

 We are fully committed to introducing the tools of Nonviolence to all people, of all races, ethnicity, and economic levels, so that each person can see the potential of integrating these tools as a daily practice so we can collectively create a world where every one’s needs matter.
 We are also particularly committed to sharing these integrative tools and skills that address both greater critical awareness of how certain institutional/social structures and power dynamics serve to divide and dehumanize us, and also to support the healing, transformation, and strengthening of our compassionate connection with each other, especially across our differences.